waterprooftoaster/object-oriented-programming-csuy2124/README.md

-due to the different compilers, IDEs, and machiens used throughout this course some directories may have files with repeating names and different file types.
-Ignore all except the .cpp version of the file.
+Due to the different compilers, IDEs, and machines used throughout this course, some directories may have files with the same names but different file types.
+Ignore all other file types except the .cpp version of the file.